RL Board Members

 BBRO

-Andrew Dear
+Andrew Atherton

-British Sugar plc
+British Sugar

 Simon Smith

-NFU Sugar Board
+NFU Sugar

 APHA are responsible for the National Listing of new varieties.
 This is a legal requirement for all main crops and ensures that a variety is genuinely new and an improvement.
 New varieties must be distinct, uniform and stable (DUS) and, for agricultural crops, provide satisfactory value for cultivation and use (VCU).
-Three of the RL trials in each of two years are used to assess the status (DUS and VCU) of new candidate varieties.

-The Crop Committee met in December and consisted of the BBRO and BSPB members of the RL Board plus other farmers and industry experts.
 The Crop Committee is chaired by the independent chairman of the RL Board.
 The Appeal Committee, if required, is separate from the Crop Committee but its members are well-versed in the rules and operations of the Crop Committee.